edify42/vue-s3-k8s/README.md

 ## Overview

 - A Vue.js 2.0 component wrapping [Dropzone.js](https://github.com/enyo/dropzone)
-  - Upload files to AWS S3 *serverlessly* with AWS Lambda.
+- Secure backend will generate the S3 signed URL.
+Here we use a k8s pod which can assume the role to create the signed URL.

+This repo is based off work done here: https://github.com/kfei/vue-s3-dropzone

 ## Demo